d0p3t/d0p3tbot/README.md

 ---

 ## Usage
-After cloning the repository and installing all dependencies and creating a config file you can run the application with `npm start`.
-The bot will join the configured Twitch channel and listen for events/messages.
+After cloning the repository, installing all dependencies and creating a config file you can run the application with `gulp serve`.
+The bot will join the configured Twitch/Discord channel and listen for events/messages.

-Available commands include: *!uptime, !followage, !subcount, !social, !twitter, !discord*
+Available basic commands include: *!uptime, !followage, !subcount, !so*

+Frontend: `http://localhost:3000` with `username` set to your Twitch name and `password` set to `defaultpassword`.

 ---

 ## Upcoming Features
 * Frontend ***In Progress***
 * Multi-user support
+* Security Improvements
 * AI chat (conversational bot)
 * Create own API for !subcount !followage !uptime to reduce `beta.decapi.me` dependancy
 * Commands for Discord
+* And lots more...

+Implementation of these features is streamed live every Saturday & Sunday at twitch.tv/d0p3t

 ---